How to Stay Healthy While Traveling the World

-Fun Fact: I got my Master of Public Health in Health Behavior, which is just a fancy way to say that I’m ALL ABOUT disease prevention and health promotion.
-The key to staying well while traveling isn’t just about washing your hands with soap and overloading yourself with hand sanitizer (which is great), but focusing on what needs to happen before you depart.
+Fun Fact: I got my Master of Public Health in Health Behavior, which is a fancy way to say I’m ALL ABOUT disease prevention and health promotion.
+The key to staying well while traveling isn’t just about washing your hands with soap and overloading yourself with hand sanitizer (which is excellent) but focusing on what must happen before you depart.Â

 Before you book your ticket: